mireille07/UNIL_Lausanne/README.md

 ### 7- Model Improvement:

-    Many are the ways to improve the accuracy of a model, in our case , we went for the Principal Component Analysis (PCA) which for some unknown reason didn't improve our model. then We tried the Bert Model from HuggigngFace...
+    Many are the ways to improve the accuracy of a model, in our case , we choose the Principal Component Analysis (PCA) which for some unknown reason didn't improve our model. then We tried the Bert Model from HuggigngFace...